Azure/kaito/docs/inference/README.md

 ## Workload update

-Users can update the `workspace` customer resource and change the `adapters` field in the inference spec.
-The Kaito controller will apply a workload deployment update to make adapter changes take effect.
-The inference service pod will be recreated, causing a short period of service downtime.
-Once the new adapters are merged with the raw model weights and loaded into the GPU memory, the service will resume.
+To update the `adapters` field in the `inference` spec, users can modify the `workspace` custom resource.
+The Kaito controller will apply the changes, triggering a workload deployment update.
+This will recreate the inference service pod, resulting in a brief service downtime.
+Once the new adapters are merged with the raw model weights and loaded into GPU memory, the service will resume.

 # Troubleshooting